GhanaNauticalnfo/GhanaWeb/docker/README.md

-# GhanaWeb Docker
+# Docker Setup
 A dockerized container for the GhanaWeb project.
 The container deploys the latest successful build of GhanaWeb on a Wildfly 8.2.0 web server.
-It also has the required CouchDB and MySQL as described in the [BalticWeb](https://github.com/maritime-web/BalticWeb#balticweb) guide.
+It also has the required MySQL as described in the [GhanaWeb](../README.md) guide.

 ## Prerequisties
 * Docker 1.10.0+